FOSDEM/website/content/interviews/palmer-dabbelt.markdown

 SiFive ensures that there is a high quality open source implementation of the base RISC-V platform, but unfortunately it's not feasible to have an entire chip be open source:

   * RTL for the base platform is open source, which on the current chips includes  the cores and the L1 caches.
   * Some of the RTL on the chip is not open source, with the big part being the  L2 cache on the upcoming U54-MC based chip.
-In general there's always going  to be a few bits of proprietary components.
+In general there's always going  to be a few bits of proprietary components, or items that will take a little bit longer to open source.
   * The simpler interfaces (those where we can produce the controller and phy)  are largely open source, which includes things like SPI and UART.
-  * The IP we've licensed is not open source, which includes things like the DDR  controller and phy.
+  * The third-party IP we've licensed is not open source, which includes things like the DDR  controller and phy.
 There's not much we can do about this.

 On chips like the FE310-G000, which have no complicated analog interfaces, it's feasible to have the vast majority of the chip open source.
 Chips like the upcoming Freedom U design are trickier to build that way, we'd need a mechanism for doing open source analog design on modern processors first.

+Our software SDK for the chips is open, as are our platform specifications, memory maps, register bits, and items that software care about.
+SiFive is built on RISC-V, which is built on a free and open philosophy.

 Q: What are SiFive's plans in 2018?

 We hope to release many interesting RISC-V implemenations, along with improving the general state of the RISC-V software ecosystem.
+We will also continue to see commercial adoption of RISC-V among more system and chip vendors.
 My hope is to have mainstream Linux distributions have experimental releases for RISC-V in 2018.

 Q: Have you enjoyed previous FOSDEM editions?